New-Edge-Engineering/ansible-rundeck/README.md

  * **smola.java:**
    * **Debian:** Ensure java_packages has a debian java package in it, i.e. openjdk-7-jre-headless
-   * **RedHat:** Ensure java_packages has a debian java package in it, i.e. openjdk-7-jre-headless, had to adjust role to include RedHat.yml in main.yml to work.
+   * **RedHat:** Ensure java_packages has a debian java package in it, i.e. java-1.7.0-openjdk, had to adjust role to include RedHat.yml in main.yml to work.

-## Tests

 ## License